For many mental health concerns, group therapy is the treatment of choice. Group offers several benefits over individual therapy, such as:

 - If drop-in groups become available during the semester, these will be advertised as such.

-No workshops are currently running at the Counseling Center for Spring 2019.
+No workshops are currently running at the Counseling Center for Fall 2019.
 Staff, faculity, and student groups are encouraged to contact the Counseling Center with requests for specific workshops.
 We can accommodate most requests.

 Previous Workshops include